eesast/AIchallenge2/logic/design.md

 `die_order`:save the order of players' death by player id

+`die_list`: die order in this frame, this will be given to platform

 `map_items`:save id for all items in the map by multiway tree

 `all_players`: save all teams as list, in which are all players' pointers